-Skills I used: user research, needfinding, competitive analysis, wireframing, interaction design, visual design
+Skills Used: user research, needfinding, competitive analysis, concept validation, wireframing, user testing

 Collaborators: Jon Chan, Parker Bossier